 SSL Certificates protect your customers’ sensitive information by encrypting the data they send to you, then decrypting it once you’ve received it.
-A SSL certificate serves as a digital "passport" that allows data to be transmitted over secure networks - protecting financial and credit card transactions, sign ups, sensitive information, email and company intranets.
+An SSL certificate serves as a digital "passport" that allows data to be transmitted over secure networks - protecting financial and credit card transactions, sign-ups, sensitive information, email, and company intranets.
 It authenticates and encrypts the data transferred through the website to the server.

-Most consumers are looking for the https:// prefix in their browser bar before submitting personal information like their name, credit card numbers and address to a website.
-A SSL Certificate is the only way to get this.
-You will notice the lock in your browser bar vs the red text (Connection is Not Secure).
+Most consumers are looking for the https:// prefix in their browser bar before submitting personal information like their name, credit card numbers, and address to a website.
+An SSL Certificate is the only way to get this.
+You will notice the green lock/text (Secure Connection) in your browser bar vs the red text (Connection is Not Secure).